-The Port of Savannah is critically important to the regional and State economy and generates much of the freight traffic through the region.
-The Port of Savannah is the largest and fastest growing container terminal in America and the 3rd busiest container port complex in U.S., after L.A./Long Beach and New York-New Jersey.11 It is the largest gateway for agricultural exports.
-In 2021, despite the COVID-19 pandemic's substantial disruption of national and international supply chains, the Georgia Ports Authority handled 41.6 million tons of trade, including 5.6 million twenty-foot equivalent container units (TEU).
-Additionally, the Port of Savannah is designated by the Department of Defense (DOD) as a strategic seaport - commercial seaports that serve as significant transportation hubs and are important to DOD's readiness and cargo handling capacity.12
+The Savannah River and the region's coastal location provides a valuable waterborne connection to national and international markets.
+The Port of Savannah is critically important to the regional and state economy and generates much of the freight traffic through the region.
+The Port of Savannah is the largest and fastest growing container terminal in America and the 3rd busiest container port complex in U.S., after L.A./ Long Beach and New York-New Jersey.11 It is the largest gateway for agricultural exports.
+In 2021, despite the COVID-19 pandemic's substantial disruption of national and international supply chains, the Georgia Ports Authority handled 41.6 million tons of trade including 5.6 million twenty-foot equivalent container units (TEUs).

 The Port of Savannah is comprised of two terminals: Garden City and Ocean.
 The Garden City Terminal handles container traffic and has on-terminal rail intermodal access.
 Both Norfolk Southern (NS) and CSX Transportation operate at the Mason Mega Rail Terminal located on the Garden City Terminal.
-The Ocean Terminal handles breakbulk, roll-on/roll-off, and container traffic.
+The Ocean Terminal handles breakbulk, roll-on/roll-off (Ro/Ro), and container traffic.
 However, this facility is in the process of being converted to primarily handle containers.
 It also has on-dock rail access via NS and CSX.